 Guest vocalist Ernest J. Silverback gives a patina’d sterling performance as the old man who made the wrong decisions for all the right reasons in “Frackin’ Fool” (a.k.a “The Old Frackin’ Fool”), a cautionary tale ballad on a contemporary subject.
-(The description from Two Bears is: 'Mister Carpenter sawing wood with the Oak Ridge Boyz and Texx Ritter's Hay Baler.' ) Silverback was once quoted as saying, “Where I come from, you are your own grandpa.”
-Another time, when a phone interviewer asked what he thought of his newfound audience of younger folks, he replied, “Ya gotta love these kids.
+(The description from Two Bears is: 'Mister Carpenter sawing wood with the Oak Ridge Boyz and Texx Ritter's Hay Baler.' ) An interviewer once asked what he thought of his newfound audience.
+He replied, “Ya gotta love these kids.
 They’ve learned that everything is connected."
 Then he added quietly, "They know we are ALL stewards of this place."
 (But so who is E. J. Silverback?
 See Q&A.)

 Up-tempo “Frackin’ Hoedown”, (a.k.a “Another Frackin’ Hoedown”), brings The ECLECTRIC Music Players together for a barn thumping follow-up to the old man ballad.
 Under Steward’s direction, veteran instrumentalists Floren deKichen (fiddle) and Mr. E. S. Carpenter (musical saw) team up with new blood as well as old friends (from Steve’s 2010 album Ridin’, Drivin’, Wakan...).
 Within the devilishly angelic ECLECTRIC CHORUS, the voices of Serena Ann Green Eagle and the lovely Floral Clustah are joined by recent standout inductees Li'l Maxie Ripnit on the high end, and the one and only Big Lurch Hooper on the bottom.
 Also we must mention that the SE ensemble is joined here in the person of Chubbie Pickens on banjo, (and you'll be hearing more of Chubbie's work in the future).
 Describing ...Hoedown, Sings Two Bears says: 'Sounds like Earl Skruggs' cousin and The Oak Ridge Boyz - and Girlz - all pissed in the barn.'